beringnpz/romscom/docs/explanation.md

 In a research context, I was frustrated with this format for a few reasons:

 - Our workflows often involved running many variations on a base simulation, resulting in a plethora of different input files that needed to be manually edited and tracked.
 In practice, it was easy to loose track of when parameters had been changed and by who and why.
-- Our simulations were often run on computer clusters where jobs could be cancelled and resubmitted for various queue management reasons.
+- Our simulations were often run on computer clusters where jobs could be unpredictably cancelled and resubmitted for various queue management reasons.
 Restarting ROMS simulations requires certain edits to the inputs to ensure the simulation picks up where it left off.
 Manually editing the input files is not compatible with automatic resubmission.

 ## What it is